 How Killer Concepts is “Killing It” in Retail

 His company does it all.
-They design and manufacture their own products.
+They design and manufacture their own products which then transport thanks to the cheap and handy used scissor lifts for sale any manufacturer can get online.
 Then, they move them around the world and sell them.
 Leitman understands the role of being a buyer and seller and all of the operational and compliance-related steps in between.
 “We make it, move it, and sell it.”
 His insider knowledge of retail, inside and out, gives him an advantage over his competitors.